chrismchampion/xjtlu/cse104-data-structures/assessments/assessment-2/README.md

-- Enter your command here: Add o Enter student’s name: Ben o Coursename:DataStructure o Grade:88 o Anothercoursename(canbeblank):Database o Grade:92 o Anothercoursename(canbeblank):OperatingSystem o Grade:70
-o Anothercoursename(canbeblank):
-New student entered: Ben; Data Structure/88; Database/92; Operating System/70.
-o Note: automatically exit from current level.
- Enter your command here: Add o Enter student’s name: Tom o Coursename:DataStructure o Grade:88 o Anothercoursename(canbeblank):OperatingSystem o Grade:92 o Anothercoursename(canbeblank):Database o Grade:70
-o Anothercoursename(canbeblank):
-New student entered: Tom, Data Structure/88; Database/92; Operating System/70.
-o Note: automatically exit from current level.
- Enter your command here: Update o Enter student’s name: Tom o Coursename:DataStructure o NewGrade:98
-Student: Tom, Data Structure grade updated from 88 to 98. o Note: automatically exit from current level.
- Enter your command here: Search o Enterstudent’sname:Tom o Course name (can be blank): Data Structure

-Student: Tom, Data Structure/98. o Note: automatically exit from current level.
- Enter your command here: Search o Enterstudentname:Tom o Course name (can be blank):
-Student: Tom, Data Structure/98; Database/92; Operating System/70; Average/87.
-o Note: automatically exit from current level.
- Enter your command here: List o Enter course name: Data Structure
-Data Structure: Anna/98; Tom/98; Ben/88; Average/95.
-o Note: automatically exit from current level.
- Enter your command here: Delete o Enterstudentname:Anna o Couse name (can be blank, if blank, delete all courses):
-Student deleted: Anna; Data Structure/98; Database/90; Mathematics/90.
-o Note: automatically exit from current level.
- Enter your command here: Delete o Enter student name: Ben o Couse name (can be blank, if blank, delete all courses): Database Course deleted: Ben; Database/90. o Note: automatically exit from current level.
- Enter your command here: Search o Enterstudentname:Anna No Anna found. o Note: automatically exit from current level.  Enter your command here: Quit  Bye-Bye
+- Enter your command here: Add
+  - Enter student’s name: Ben
+  - Course name: Data Structure
+  - Grade:88
+  - Another course name(can be blank): Database
+  - Grade:92
+  - Another course name(can be blank): Operating System
+  - Grade:70
+  - Another course name(can be blank):

+> New student entered: Ben; Data Structure/88; Database/92; Operating System/70.

+> Note: automatically exit from current level.

+- Enter your command here: Add
+  - Enter student’s name: Tom
+  - Course name: Data Structure
+  - Grade:88
+  - Another course name(can be blank): Operating System
+  - Grade: 92
+  - Another course name(can be blank): Database
+  - Grade: 70
+  - Another course name(can be blank):

+> New student entered: Tom, Data Structure/88; Database/92; Operating System/70.

+> Note: automatically exit from current level.

+- Enter your command here: Update
+  - Enter student’s name: Tom
+  - Course name: Data Structure
+  - New Grade: 98

+> Student: Tom, Data Structure grade updated from 88 to 98.

+> Note: automatically exit from current level.

+- Enter your command here: Search
+  - Enter student’s name: Tom
+  - Course name (can be blank): Data Structure

+> Student: Tom, Data Structure/98.

+> Note: automatically exit from current level.

+- Enter your command here: Search
+  - Enter student name:Tom
+  - Course name (can be blank):

+> Student: Tom, Data Structure/98; Database/92; Operating System/70; Average/87.

+> Note: automatically exit from current level.

+- Enter your command here: List
+  - Enter course name: Data Structure

+> Data Structure: Anna/98; Tom/98; Ben/88; Average/95.

+> Note: automatically exit from current level.

+- Enter your command here: Delete
+  - Enter student name: Anna
+  - Course name (can be blank, if blank, delete all courses):

+> Student deleted: Anna; Data Structure/98; Database/90; Mathematics/90.

+> Note: automatically exit from current level.

+- Enter your command here: Delete
+  - Enter student name: Ben
+  - Course name (can be blank, if blank, delete all courses): Database

+> Course deleted: Ben; Database/90.

+> Note: automatically exit from current level.

+- Enter your command here: Search
+  - Enter student name: Anna

+> No Anna found.

+> Note: automatically exit from current level.

+- Enter your command here: Quit

+> Bye-Bye

 Take notes on the following:
- Capitalization makes no difference.
+- Capitalization makes no difference.
 For example ‘Add and ‘add’ can be considered as the same.
- The above scenario is just an example.
+- The above scenario is just an example.
 It is not the standard format for your system.
- Above scenario did not consider input validation, however in your system, you should validate the inputs.
+- Above scenario did not consider input validation, however in your system, you should validate the inputs.
- It is up to you to decide what algorithms and data structures to use to keep track of Student/Couse/Grade info in the system, and where to find such info.
+- It is up to you to decide what algorithms and data structures to use to keep track of Student/Couse/Grade info in the system, and where to find such info.

-What to do during the assessment hour during the due date?
+### What to do during the assessment hour during the due date?
 a) Sign for attendance.
 b) Demonstrate and explain to the lab demonstrator that your program works for the problems prescribed above.